phuse-org/SENDConform/doc/SHACL-SENDRule102Details.md

 <div class='def'>
   <div class='def-header'>Description</div>
   Interval start date must be on or before end date.
-When the constraint is violated the report must display the **FDA Validator Message** "RFSTDTC is after RFENDTC"
+When the constraint is violated the report must display the <b>FDA Validator Message</b> "RFSTDTC is after RFENDTC"
 </div>